thatismatt/gudu/README.md

 Rather than routing based on macros or function that are impenetrable at runtime, a data structure is defined that describes the routes.
-This can then be inspected at runtime to route and request and construct URLs.
+This can then be inspected at runtime to route a request and construct URLs.

 ## Usage